 PLEASE NOTE: The information presented here is meant as a guide and does not replace professional medical advice.
 You should always discuss your baby's dietary requirements with your doctor.

-From the time your baby starts solids until his second birthday, the American Academy of Pediatrics and the UK's Food Standards Agency recommend that you give him only full-fat or whole milk versions of foods such as cheese, yogurt and fromage frais.
+From the time your baby starts solids until his second birthday, experts recommend that you give him only full-fat or whole milk versions of foods such as cheese, yogurt and fromage frais.

 In order to support this tremendous rate of growth, babies need lots of calories.
 They get these calories from fat.